Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \item Rather than analyzing the responses of a single language model,~\citet{du2023improving} take an ensemble approach.
 Specifically, they propose pitting multiple instances of an LLM into a debate of the correct answer to a question.
 In practice, several agents are given the same question and predict a response.
-Over multiple iterations, all the responses of other agents are concatenated, and fed in as additional context to each model, and a new response is sampled.
+Over multiple iterations, all the responses of other agents are concatenated, and fed in as additional context to each model, and a new response is sampled. \citeauthor{du2023improving} first identify whether the proposed debate method can improve the \emph{reasoning} of language models through three offline tasks with increasing difficulty in a custom benchmark: (1) simple arithmetic, (2) grade-school math~\cite{hendrycks2021measuring}, and (3) predicting the next best move to take in a game of chess.
+They additionally evaluate the \emph{accuracy} of debate results in (1) generating biographies of famous computer scientists from Wikipedia, (2) general exam knowledge~\cite{hendrycks2021measuring}, and (3) confirming the validity of next moves in chess.
 The authors show that a combination of their iterative ensemble approach with chain-of-thought reasoning mitigates individual hallucinations (as agents tend to converge on a single consensus) and increases QA accuracy.
 While only tested on offline datasets, the approach could be utilized within a simulation framework, like the one presented by~\citet{park2023generative}, where, for example, multiple language agents may debate about plans to make.
+It is important to note that~\citeauthor{du2023improving} evaluate the accuracy of biography generations by querying ChatGPT for the consistency between a fact and generated response.
+We hypothesize that, like~\citet{yu2015lsun}, this automatic labeling scheme will result in lower quality labels than manual annotation.